Falkland Islands Dependencies: Argentine occupation

 In November 1976, Argentine armed forces landed and occupied the uninhabited islands of Southern Thule, a collection of the three southernmost islands in the South Sandwich Islands.
 On 19 March 1982 a group of civilian scrap metal workers from Argentina arrived at Leith Harbour, South Georgia, on board the transport ship ARA Bahía Buen Suceso and raised the Argentine flag.
 The scrap workers had been infiltrated by Argentine marines posing as civilian scientists.
 Following the Argentine invasion of the Falkland Islands, starting the Falklands War, Argentine naval forces seized control of the east coast of South Georgia after overpowering a small group of Royal Marines at Grytviken on 3 April 1982.

 On 22 April 1982, the British task force arrived in Falklands waters and three days later British troops recaptured South Georgia.
 On 14 June, Argentine forces surrendered in the Falkland Islands; on 20 June, British forces retook the South Sandwich Islands (which involved accepting the surrender of the Southern Thule Garrison at the Corbeta Uruguay base).

 Dissolution

-In 1985 the Dependencies became the distinct British Overseas Territory of the British Antarctic Territory, Falkland Islands, and South Georgia and the South Sandwich Islands.
+In 1985 the Dependencies became the distinct British Overseas Territories of the British Antarctic Territory, Falkland Islands, and South Georgia and the South Sandwich Islands.